Kodak Brownie: Invention and etymology

-Another group of people that became posthumously known for their huge photo archive is the Nicholas II of Russia family, especially its four daughters (known as the OTMA sisters).
-They even managed to make their Brownie models produce many panoramic 4:1 photos (see Gallery).
+Known for its large photo archive is Czar Nicholas II of Russia's family, especially his four daughters (known as the OTMA sisters).
+They too made Brownie models of them to produce panoramic 4:1 photos (see Gallery).

 Having written an article in the 1940s for amateur photographers suggesting an expensive camera was unnecessary for quality photography, Picture Post photographer Bert Hardy used a Brownie camera to stage a carefully posed snapshot of 17-year-old Pat Stewart, a Tiller Girls dancer, with her friend, Wendy Clarke, sitting on railings of North Pier, Blackpool, for the cover of Picture Post.

 Varieties

-The Kodak Brownie Number 2 is a box camera that was manufactured by the Eastman Kodak Company from 1901 to 1935.
+The Kodak Brownie Number 2 is a box camera manufactured by the Eastman Kodak Company from 1901 to 1935.
 There were five models, A through F, and it was the first camera to use 120 film.
 It also came with a viewfinder and a handle.
-The Brownie Number 2 was made of a choice of three materials: cardboard, costing US$2.00, aluminum, costing US$2.75, and a color model which cost US$2.50.
+The Brownie Number 2 was made of a choice of three materials: cardboard, costing US$2, aluminum, costing US$2.75, and a color model, which cost US$2.50.
 It was a very popular and affordable camera, and many are still in use by film photographers.

-The cameras continued to be popular, and spawned many varieties, such as a Boy Scout edition in the 1930s.
+The cameras remained popular and spawned a wide variety, including a Boy Scout edition in the 1930s.
 In 1940, Kodak released the Six-20 Flash Brownie, Kodak's first internally synchronized flash camera, using General Electric bulbs.
 In 1957, Kodak produced the Brownie Starflash, Kodak's first camera with a built-in flash.

 The Brownie 127 was popular, selling in the millions between 1952 and 1967.
-It was a bakelite camera with a simple meniscus lens and a curved film plane to compensate for the deficiencies of the lens.
-Another model was the Brownie Cresta sold between 1955 and 1958.
+It was a bakelite camera with a simple meniscus lens and a curved film plane to compensate for the lens's deficiencies.
+Another model was the Brownie Cresta, sold between 1955 and 1958.
 It used 120 film and had a fixed-focus lens.

-The last official Brownie camera made was the Brownie II Camera, a 110 cartridge film model produced in Brazil for one year, 1986.
+The last Brownie camera made was the Brownie II, a 110 cartridge film model produced in Brazil for one year, 1986.